 The intestines may look swollen, inflamed, thickened, short and covered with a thick fibrous peel due to exposure to the liquid that surrounds the fetus during pregnancy (amniotic fluid).
-Malrotation of the bowel is present and the exposed bowel is at risk for obstruction leading to decay and interruption of the blood supply due to the small size of the abdominal wall defect.
+Twisting (malrotation) of the bowel is present and the exposed bowel is at risk for obstruction leading to decay and interruption of the blood supply due to the small size of the defect.

 Bowel function is delayed in most infants due to malabsorption and deficient movement (hypomotility).
 Absence or closure (atresia) of intestines and other gastrointestinal tract abnormalities occur in as many as 10% of infants with gastroschisis.

-Other symptoms of this disorder may be low birth weight, small size for gestational age, infection, dehydration, and dangerously low body temperature (hypothermia).
+Other medically related issues with this disorder may be infection, dehydration, and dangerously low body temperature (hypothermia).

-Gastroschisis can be diagnosed by prenatal ultrasound and is differentiated from omphalocele by the presence of freely floating abdominal organs in the amniotic cavity.
-The finding of herniated bowel after delivery confirms the diagnosis.
+Gastroschisis can be diagnosed by prenatal ultrasound or upon birth.
+It is differentiated from omphalocele by the presence of freely floating abdominal organs in the amniotic cavity without a membranous covering.
+The organs appearing on the outer surface of the abdomen, after delivery, confirms the diagnosis.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.